magnetikonline/sass-structure/README.md

 Naming for variables is always `$camelCased` and avoids any of the variable prefixing used for modules, components and layouts.

 ### Libraries
-Libraries placed in [[sassroot]/lib](example/lib) are pieces of Sass/CSS code which will typically make their way into every project, nothing really project specific.
+Libraries placed in [[sassroot]/lib](example/lib) are units of Sass/CSS code which will typically make their way into every project, nothing really project specific.

 For example:
 - CSS resets